-Wavelength coverage can be adjusted (with an increase in wavelength range on one side and a decrease on the other) by changing the central offset (the observatory 'y' coordinate - see the discussion in chapter 3), although spectral resolution degrades rather quickly beyond about 4'.
-From the information in Table 9.1, one can derive the relationship between angular offset (in the dispersion direction) and wavelength as 3.36 Å per arc minute, so an offset of 10' would stretch the positive order HRC-S coverage to approximately 210 Å (60 eV).
+Wavelength coverage can be adjusted (increasing the wavelength range on one side and decreasing on the other) by changing the central offset (the observatory 'y' coordinate - see the discussion in Chapter 3), although spectral resolution degrades rather quickly beyond about 4'.
+From the information in Table 9.1, one can derive the relationship between angular offset (in the dispersion direction) and wavelength as 3.36 Å per arcminute, so an offset of 10' would stretch the positive order HRC-S coverage to approximately 210 Å (60 eV).
 While the vast majority of LETG observations have been made with offsets of less than 2', flight LETG calibration data have been collected at 5' off-axis (for resolution testing) and 10' off-axis (for effective area calibration).

 As noted before, there are gaps between detector segments which create corresponding gaps in wavelength coverage.
-The location of these gaps (without dither) are listed in Table 9.3.2.
+The location of these gaps (without dither) are listed in Table 9.3, which also lists the location of the HRC-S UV/Ion Shield inner "T" filter edge.
 Dithering the spacecraft will partially smooth these gaps, but observers may wish to adjust the source pointing if a favorite line falls in a gap, or to tune the wavelength coverage of the higher-QE back-illuminated (S1 and S3) ACIS-S chips.
-Standard HRC dither amplitude (full width, in both directions) is 40" (1.95 mm), which covers 2.3 Å, and standard ACIS dither is 16" (0.78 mm), or 0.9 Å.
+Standard HRC dither amplitude (full width, in both directions) is 40'' (1.95 mm), which covers 2.3 Å, and standard ACIS dither is 16'' (0.78 mm), or 0.9 Å.

 Please see the "Checking your LETG/ACIS Obscat Setup" web page on the LETGS Observer Information Page (http://cxc.harvard.edu/cal/Letg/).
-An interactive tool is available for visualizing spectral feature placement on the ACIS array for arbitrary Yoffset and source redshift.
+An interactive tool available for visualizing spectral feature placement on the ACIS array as a function of Yoffset and source redshift is available there.